-{\bf Varying climatic conditions: Polar vs hot desert mammals. } The universality of Kleiber's law ultimately stems from the universality of cell's energy source: the mitochondria, which on average have the same behaviour in all eukaryotes.
+{\bf Varying climatic conditions: Polar vs hot desert mammals. } The universality of Kleiber's law ultimately stems from the universality of cell's energy source.
 Consequently, the predicted values for $f$ should be considered a reasonable average value for all mammals.
 Interestingly enough, mitochondria evidence slight adaptations for animals living in cold and hot environments.
 For example, for polar mammals, the concentration of thermogenin inside the mitochondria is unusually high (constituting up to 15$\%$ of the total protein in the inner mitochondrial membrane \cite{Lodish}).
-Thermogenin actually uncouples oxidative phosphorylation from ATP synthesis, causing all energy released by the oxidation of glucose to be released as heat, without creating ATP, hence warming up the animal: this and other similar uncoupling proteins are a way to effectively decrease thermodynamic efficiency $f$ in mitochondria.
+Thermogenin actually uncouples oxidative phosphorylation from ATP synthesis, causing all energy released by the oxidation of glucose to be released as heat, without creating ATP, hence warming up the animal: this and other similar uncoupling proteins are a way to effectively decrease energy conversion efficiency $f$ in mitochondria.
 According to our theory, the climatic adaptations in mitochondrial energetic efficiency should cluster polar and desert mammals, have a net effect in the respective values of $f$, and thus in the apparent exponent of a pure power law fitting.
-In particular, the ratio $b/a=(1-f)/f$ increases as $f$ decreases, i.e. polar mammals with lower (mitochondrial) thermodynamic efficiency should have larger $b/a$ ratios than hot desert ones, and hence lower effective exponents (closer to 2/3) in a pure power law fit according to eq. \ref{BMR}.
+In particular, the ratio $b/a\propto(1-f)/f$ increases as $f$ decreases, i.e. polar mammals with lower (mitochondrial) energy conversion efficiency should have larger $b/a$ ratios than hot desert ones, and hence lower effective exponents (closer to 2/3) in a pure power law fit according to eq. \ref{BMR}.